 Most traditional security models were built around the assumption of a hardened perimeter.
 But today’s environments are defined by distributed infrastructure, cloud-based applications, and users accessing resources from unmanaged devices and networks.
 While the perimeter still exists, it no longer represents the boundaries of access or risk.

 What remains consistent across this sprawl is identity.
 It’s the primary control plane for enforcing policy, authorizing access, and logging activity.
 Whether it’s a contractor accessing a SaaS platform, a developer running a continuous integration and continuous deployment (CI/CD) pipeline, or an internal user authenticating to a cloud dashboard, identity connects everything.
-That consistency has made it a high-value target.
+That consistency makes it a high-value target.

 Credential theft and abuse remain among the most successful attack vectors.
 Threat actors don’t need to break in; they log in, often by exploiting weak authentication methods, misconfigured access policies, or gaps in visibility across identity systems.
 Even strong identity security measures like multi-factor authentication (MFA) or single sign-on (SSO) can be ineffective if they’re not applied consistently across the environment.